 Tips for Managing Food Allergies

 To successfully manage your food allergy, you’ll have to change your diet and lifestyle.
-These changes may seem challenging and overwhelming at first, but things will get easier over time.
+These changes may seem overwhelming at first, but things will get easier over time.
+We recommend starting with the following basic measures to safeguard yourself for a reaction, as well as prepare yourself for challenges you may face in different environments:

 Planning in advance how to handle certain situations, reading labels vigilantly, and learning to avoid problem foods are the keys to managing a food allergy.
 Healthcare professionals and families dealing with food allergies have developed strategies and tips to help you or a loved one to stay safe.
 In the Managing Food Allergies at... section, you’ll find advice on coping with your food allergy in every area of your life.